Lemon and blueberry loaf cake

 This lemon and blueberry loaf is one of my favourite tea time treats.
 I love the zingy lemon flavour with the pop of sweetness and colour from the blueberries.
 It’s the perfect lighter bake for spring or summer.

-The natural yogurt in the cake makes it beautifully light and moist.
-And the lemon glaze on top not only adds an extra zing of flavour but uses up the lemon as well.
+The sponge it light and moist and the lemon glaze on top not only adds an extra zing of flavour but uses up the remaining lemon juice as well.

 How can kids help to make the lemon blueberry loaf?